Courbevoie

 Courbevoie (/fr/) is a commune located in the Hauts-de-Seine department of the Île-de-France region of France.
 It is a suburb of Paris, 8.2 km from the center of Paris.
 The centre of Courbevoie is situated 2 km from the city limits of Paris.

 La Défense, a business district hosting the tallest buildings in the Paris metropolitan area, spreads over the southern part of Courbevoie (as well as parts of Puteaux, Nanterre and La Garenne-Colombes).

 Name

-The name Courbevoie comes from Latin Curva Via and means "curved highway", allegedly in reference to a Roman road from Paris to Normandy that made a sharp turn to climb the hill over which Courbevoie was built.
+The name Courbevoie derives from the Latin Curva Via, meaning "curved road", it refers to a Roman road from Paris to Normandy that made a sharp turn to climb the hill over which Courbevoie was built.

 Administration

 Courbevoie is divided into two cantons: Canton of Courbevoie-1 and Canton of Courbevoie-2.